ballerina-platform/blog/_posts/2024-08-23-announcing-ballerina-2201.10.0-swan-lake-update-10.md

 ## New Connectors

 In this release, we’ve made substantial improvements to the functionality and usability of some connectors.
 Here are the key highlights:

-As part of the connector revamp initiative, several connectors have been significantly updated.
-The newly released `dayforce` and `discord` connectors now support interactions with their latest REST API versions.
+- As part of the connector revamp initiative, several connectors have been updated significantly.
+The newly released `dayforce` and `discord` connectors now support interaction with their latest REST API versions.
 Additionally, the `asb`, `slack`, `stripe`, and `twitter` (X) connectors have undergone major updates, featuring significant API and functionality changes, along with enhanced documentation, making it easier to develop complex applications.

-For SAP integrations, the `sap` connector has been upgraded to support the invocation of any OData endpoint in S/4HANA and now offers automatic CSRF token authentication, enhancing both security and usability.
+- For SAP integrations, the `sap` connector has been upgraded to support the invocation of any OData endpoint in S/4HANA and now offers automatic CSRF token authentication, enhancing both security and usability.
 Similarly, the `sap.jco` connector now supports the invocation of RFC modules with better type binding and allows the transmission and reception of iDocs.
 Additionally, the `sap.s4hana.sales` connector provides a high-level interface for Sales and Distribution (SD) APIs in S/4HANA, enabling streamlined sales order management, delivery processing, and billing operations.

-The Salesforce connector now includes a listener with streaming API support for real-time data synchronization and event-driven workflows.
+- The Salesforce connector now includes a listener with streaming API support for real-time data synchronization and event-driven workflows.
 Additionally, the introduction of the `salesforce.types` submodule enables the use of base types, and the reorganization of Salesforce clients enhances usability.

 ## AI features